a. A virtual tour link for a bathroom installation on www.hdsbuilders.co.uk, seen on 21 March 2017, featured an image of a naked woman showering.

 representative of an inner monologue.
 We noted that the advertiser's intention was to demonstrate a woman in her bedroom battling against the urge to gamble online, but we considered that for much of the ad this purpose was ambiguous and unclear.

-would provide the viewer with context for why they were viewing what they were viewing.
+provide the viewer with context for why they were viewing what they were viewing.
 We considered that, because of the lack of context, the ad reproduced a scenario of abuse.
-We considered that viewing such a scenario of abuse,
+We considered that viewing such a scenario of abuse, notwithstanding the

 We also considered that viewers would find the sexually coercive and abusive scenario shocking and distressing and that victims/survivors of abuse would find the ad highly distressing and/or traumatic.
 We did not consider that the advertiser's